Abeeway/abeeway-geolocation-module/docs/Type1WL-EVB_first_flash.md

   Figure 1: Default EVB setting in red.
 Module supplied with 5V USB (J1,J5) and GNSS power up (J4, J15, J2)
 </i></p>

+Connect the EVB through the USB3 interface to your computer and open the `STM32CubeProgrammer` application.

-To interface with the module for debugging and programming, select ST-LINK protocol and click on the "Connect" button on the right-hand side, as shown below:
+To interface with the module for debugging and programming, select ST-LINK protocol and click on the ***Connect*** button on the right-hand side, as shown below:

 <p align="center">